Adobe-Marketing-Cloud/aep-sdks-documentation/resources/upgrading-to-aep/README.md

-# Upgrading to AEP SDK
+# Upgrading to the Adobe Experience Platform SDKs

-This page contains a checklist that you may consider as you decide to upgrade to the Adobe Experience Platform SDK.
+This page contains a checklist that you may consider as you decide to upgrade to the Experience Platform SDKs.

 {% hint style="danger" %}
 **The Experience Platform SDK contains breaking changes from the 4x SDK**.
 In addition to changed APIs, the new SDK includes new APIs as well as deprecation of APIs such as timed action and milestone media video tracking.